Ecuador doesn’t celebrate Halloween but they have New Year’s Eve to take Halloween’s place.

 Would they choose, if they had the choice, our world over theirs?

 Ambergris Caye is not wide but it is long.
 From one end to the other, head to toes, is over twenty eight miles.

 San Pedro Town is in the middle of the island and holds most of the business and population.
-The island’s one improved road to the south and the north,is functional.
-Once off the pavement, small tributary roads are potholed, dirt, muddy in wet weather, difficult to navigate.
+The island’s one improved road, to the south and north,is functional.
+Once off the pavement though, small tributary roads are potholed, dirt, muddy in wet weather, often difficult to navigate.

-As I go to the south the homes become more private, isolated, and there is more open natural space.
-There are resorts along the road and accommodations have ” Beware of Dogs ” signs on their gates, security cameras and barbed wire, swimming pools, fences.
-These Caribbean bungalows are nestled next to bare wood shacks where a single electric pole runs twentieth century technology to seventeenth century shacks to keep a refrigerator and lights running.
+As you walk south or north,homes become more private, isolated, and there is more open landscape between them.
+There are resorts all along the main road and some accommodations have ” Beware of Dogs ” signs on their front gates, security cameras and barbed wire, swimming pools, tall fences you can’r pull down or climb over.
+These expensive Caribbean bungalows are nestled next to bare wood shacks where a single electric pole runs twentieth century technology to seventeenth century shacks to keep a refrigerator and lights running.

 A sign on the Hotel California’s fence says, ” Trespassers will be shot first, and then shot again if they survive. ”

-At the end of this ride is a knot of construction men digging a hole with shovels and a backhoe to install PVC pipe to hold electric wires that will supply electric to a future gated community for escapees from America and Europe..
+At the end of this bike ride is a knot of construction men digging a hole with shovels and a backhoe to install PVC pipe to hold electric wires that will supply electric to a future gated community for escapees from America and Europe.

-In paradise, someone has to mop floors, fix broken pipes, babysit, build, take care of the needs of people with money from abroad.
+In paradise, someone still has to mop floors, fix broken pipes, babysit, build, take care of the needs of people with money from abroad.

 A bicycle in Belize is a poor man’s Cadillac and plenty of poor people would borrow this one for free if they had an opportunity.